cotyar-dev/cotyar-dev.github.io/content/posts/my-first-post.md

 Uh oh, :raised_eyebrow: - so Attempt #2 shows us, that Wrangler is making a `queues` key under the hood, which makes sense for many reasons.
 Under both `queues.producers` and `queues.consumers`, there are various default settings to be had.
 Perhaps Wrangler sets those up first and you can't be going on redefining the key.

-#### Attempt 3: fully qualify any entry under the environment (always works!)
+#### Attempt 3: fully qualify any such nested entry under the environment (always works!)

 This was inspired by running across this [post](https://justin.poehnelt.com/posts/cloudflare-workers-wrangler-dev-staging-prod/) by Justin Poehnelt.
-By targeting the specific nested property and fully qualifying it, it turns out Wrangler is able to both set up the parent key and absort what we are trying to put in for the specific `env.staging` section.
+By targeting the specific nested property and fully qualifying it, it turns out that Wrangler is able to both set up the parent key and absorb what we are trying to put in for the specific `env.staging` section.

 ```toml